EVERSE-ResearchSoftware/RSQKit/pages/contributing/metadata_guidelines.md

 * `description`: Short sentence about the page starting with a lowercase.
 This sentence is visualized when pages are automatically listed using a tag.

 * `contributors`: list here all the contributors that helped in establishing the page.
 This will be the full name of the person.
-Make sure that the person name that is listed can be found in the CONTRIBUTORS.yaml file in the _data directory if you want to link the github id and other contact information (see below for contributor metadata).
+Make sure that the person name that is listed can be found in the CONTRIBUTORS.yml file in the _data directory if you want to link the GitHub ID and other contact information (see below for contributor metadata).

 * `search_exclude`: by setting this field true, the page will not end up in the search results of the searchbar.
 By default this is false.